majorasmarx/cap-conv/README.md

   be placed anywhere -- even in the middle of the document -- so in gfm they are "containers", like blockquotes.

-  the upshot is that **if the footnote contains multiple paragraphs**, **they need to be indented to be considered part of the footnote**. otherwise those paragraphs will be considered part of the main document, and will be shunted upwards (to the end of the main document but before the footnotes).
+  the upshot is that **if the footnote contains multiple paragraphs**, **any paragraphs after the first paragraphs need to be indented** (four spaces) **to be considered part of the footnote**. otherwise those paragraphs will be considered part of the main document, and will be shunted upwards (to the end of the main document but before the footnotes).

 - images from the epub also need to be handled manually: